damonallison/notes/tools/git.md

 * Everything has integrity (SHA-1 checksums) - files, tags, commits, trees, stashes.

-* git will only allow you to push to a remote branch if the push results in the branch being fast-forwarded.
+* git is safe by default.
+If actions would result in data loss it will prevent it by default.
+For example, git will only allow you to push to a remote branch if the push results in the branch being fast-forwarded.
 If the remote branch cannot be fast-forwarded, the push will fail.
 This safety can be overridden (-f for most commands) but it follows git's "safe by default philosophy"

 * 3 stages - committed, staged, modified.
 The staging area is called the index in git's internals.